 Channel partner dynamics are more volatile than ever.
 More and more manufacturers are now focused on increasing their channel partners’ uptake.
-There is an imperative need for manufacturers to provideprovide their partners with a simple yet effective Co-op MDF program that is configured to accommodate the most common incentives.
+There is an imperative need for manufacturers to provide their partners with a simple yet effective Co-op MDF program that is configured to accommodate the most common incentives.

 There are four steps to molding an effective Co-op MDF program:

 1- Tap into the partner insight to craft optimal marketing plays

-Survey information collected from partners to determine the target audience for specific marketing campaigns, and then create a menu that partners can use as guidance to launch their marketing initiatives.
-This can be tiered based on the capabilities of the partner and the market.
+Collect survey information from partners to determine the target audience for specific marketing campaigns.
+Then create a menu that partners can use as guidance to launch their marketing initiatives.
+The menu should be tiered based on the capabilities of the partner and the market.

 2- maintain and innovate your menu to include digital marketing expenditures

 An effective Co-op MDF program needs to constantly adapt to the ever-changing landscape of marketing channels.
-The educated consumer refers to the web for product information, and by the time an ad hits, your customer may have already made his/her mind up on basic decisions, including brand.
+Educated consumer refers to the web for product information.
+By the time an ad hits, your customer may have already made up their mind on basic decisions, including the brand.

-If your partners aren’t there to capture interest at the top of the funnel, then the ROI is going to be a mere trickle instead of a stream.
+Your partners should be there to capture interests at the top of the funnel.
 Make your Co-op/MDF program forward-thinking by revising the POP model to accommodate online and social advertising.